mwcz/rust-termdebug.nvim/README.md

 Install Rust and Cargo through [rustup][rustup].
 Reasons for requiring rustup:

- - rustup installs come with `rust-gdb`; a GDB wrapper that includes pretty formatters for many complex Rust types.
+ - rustup installs come with `rust-gdb`; a GDB wrapper that includes pretty-printers for many complex Rust types.
- - `rust-gdb` will automatically launch with formatters that match the version of rustc in use for your project, avoiding debugger errors about being unable to print some values.
+ - `rust-gdb` will automatically launch with-printers that match the version of rustc in use for your project, avoiding debugger errors about being unable to print some values.

 ## Installation